It takes few weeks to establish your milk supply.

 Managing your milk supply

-If the milk supply drops, you need to express more often.
-You can increase your milk supply by doing some power pumping.
+If your milk supply drops, you should express more often.
+You can increase your milk supply by power pumping.

-You can also manage your milk supply by increasing or decreasing how often you pump.
+Staff can help you manage your milk supply by increasing or decreasing how often you pump.

 Increasing milk supply